Battle-Ship-Linear-Relations/Battleship-V3/README.md

 - This is the coordinates version of the game and is the easiest
 - Once you place all your ships and the computer places all of its ships, you will be asked to input a coordinate to guess the other player's ship
-- the program will not allow you to play repeated coordinates
+- The program will not allow you to play repeated coordinates

 <ins>Difficulty 2</ins>

 - This is the slope version of the game, and is intermediate
 - You will input an equation for the slope in the form y = mx + b
 - the program will not allow you to input slopes that are flat lines or undefined slopes
-- the program will not allow you play repeated slopes
+- The program will not allow you play repeated slopes
-- lines must directly intersect a ship to be considered a hit
+- Lines must directly intersect a ship to be considered a hit

 <ins>Difficulty 3</ins>